Best Samsung Phones for Seniors, Tested and Reviewed in 2026

 Our Hands-on Experience:Feature Highlights

 The Samsung Galaxy S24 boasts 8 GB of RAM — and it shows.
 We were blown away by how fast and smooth everything felt on the S24.
 From pulling up the AI chat assistant to scrolling through social media posts, the Galaxy S24 never showed signs of slowing down or faltering.
-Even though it costs about $1,300 less than the Galaxy Z Fold7, we felt the Galaxy S24 provided a smoother and more user-friendly experience.
+Even though it costs about $1,300 less than the Galaxy Z Fold7, we believe the Galaxy S24 provides a smoother and more user-friendly experience.

 The only thing we thought could have been better was the AI system’s implementation.
 Galaxy AI works exceptionally well, but it’s turned on for most things by default.
 If we just wanted to jot down a note or send a text the old-fashioned way, we had to go into the settings and disable the AI.
 If you’re not interested in voice-activated features, you may find that the Galaxy S24 is overly reliant on them.
-But again, you can turn these features off and on as you see fit.
+But again, you can turn these features off and on as desired.

 Battery Life